phungdiep1997/xxx/exercises/21_listcomps.rst

 21.6
 ----

-Create a list contains all integer (not string) digit of ten last digits of `2**1000`.
+Create a list contains all integer (not string) digits of ten last digits of `2**1000`.

 21.7